mkorakin/ui-design-patterns-by-example/README.md

 # The Features

-### Simple Clicker
-A button that displays a count of the total clicks.

 ### Long-Press Clicker
 A button than can be long pressed to automatically generate clicks.
 The longer pressed, the faster clicks will be generated.